X-POWER0/xnawiki/Web Articles/Riemers/Riemers3DXNA2flightsim02textures.md

 ![Status](https://github.com/simondarksidej/XNAGameStudio/raw/archive/Images/Riemers/3DXNA2-02Textures1.jpg?raw=true)

 You will notice the small gap between both triangles...
-This is of course because we defined the positions of the vertices that way, so you can actually see the image is made out of two separate triangles.
+This is of course because we defined the positions of the vertices that way, so you can see the image is made out of two separate triangles.

 ## Exercises